Updated August 4, 2021.

 While it may be tempting to stay up late or sleep in since you are no longer commuting or taking the kids to school, sticking to a schedule can help create a sense of normalcy.
 Getting up and going to bed at the same time everyday will help your body establish a rhythm and set an internal clock.
 If you do have a sleepless night, it’s important not to overcompensate by going to bed earlier or later to catch up on sleep.
 You should continue throughout your day to the best of your ability and try to go to bed at the same time despite the previous night’s sleep.
 Adults should aim for about seven to eight hours each night.

 Reserve your bed for sleep

-With social distancing and stay-at-orders in place, you’re likely spending more time in your bedroom than normal.
+Between remote work and limited social gatherings, you’re likely spending more time in your bedroom than normal.
 Though it may seem comfy to eat or work or otherwise spend the day in bed, it’s important for your mind to associate your bed with rest.
 Try to reserve your bed for sex and sleep only.
 If you find yourself tossing and turning, spend no more than 20 minutes trying to sleep before getting out of bed and doing something relaxing to put your mind at ease.
 This will maintain your body’s association with your bedroom as a sleep environment.

 Limit your screen time

 Though you may feel the urge to stay up late following the news or scrolling through your social media feeds to keep up with the latest coronavirus updates, your electronic devices may be interfering with your body’s natural sleep cycle.
 The blue light emitted from your screens can delay the release of sleep-inducing melatonin and reset your body’s internal clock or circadian rhythm.
 As much as possible, try to avoid using your smartphone or tablet at least an hour before bed.
 You may even consider making the bedroom a device-free zone altogether.